New Haven Gold In The Stack Shubert, PBS, library team up for screening of new doc all about public libraries. Jisu Sheen 15 Apr 2025 · 3 min read

 Oakland A Cold Open, A Cool Close Noir never sleeps, nor does it nap: matineé double header took criminal women to new (old) heights.
 Sarah Bass 5 Feb 2025 · 4 min read

 Oakland “What Kind of Country Am I Living in?”
 ‘Democracy Noir’ Reveals Americans Aren’t Alone In Asking.
 What happens when democracy goes dark?
 Viktor Orban has created franchisable fascism, and Connie Field's latest doc shares a global perspective.
 Screened January 20th, 2025.
-Fred Noland 31 Jan 2025 · 1 min read
+Frederick Noland 31 Jan 2025 · 1 min read

 Oakland Shadows and Subversion Noir City 22 kicked off Friday evening with "The Narrow Margin" and “Hell’s Half Acre,” sets a strong tone for the festival.
 Vita Hewitt 29 Jan 2025 · 6 min read